embarklabs/embark/README.md

 What is Embark
 ======

-Embark is a framework that allows you to easily develop and deploy  DApps.
+Embark is a framework that allows you to easily develop and deploy Decentralized Applications (DApps).
+A Decentralized Application is serverless html5 application that uses one or more decentralized technologies.
+Embark currently integrates with EVM blockchains (Ethereum), IPFS, Whisper and Orbit.
+Swarm is supported for deployment.

 With Embark you can:
 * Automatically deploy contracts and make them available in your JS code.
 Embark watches for changes, and if you update a contract, Embark will automatically redeploy the contracts (if needed) and the dapp.
 * Use any build pipeline or tool you wish, including grunt and meteor. (for 1.x, plugins coming soon for 2.x series)
 * Do Test Driven Development with Contracts using Javascript.
-* Easily deploy to & use decentralized systems such as IPFS.
+* Easily deploy to & use decentralized systems such as IPFS and Swarm.
 * Keep track of deployed contracts, deploy only when truly needed.
 * Manage different chains (e.g testnet, private net, livenet)
 * Quickly create advanced DApps using multiple contracts that can interact with decentralized infrastructure for storage and comunication.